mmdagent-ex/site-doc/content.en/docs/34_dialog_fst.md

     <eps> MOTION_ADD|0|emote|gene/motion/10_impressed.vmd|PART|ONCE
 {{< / fst>}}

-### Sequential Actions
+### Sequential actions

-Here's an example of how to describe a sequence of actions using .fst.
-The following shows a two-step response to "Hello".
+Here is an example describing a two-stage response to "Hello":

-1. Respond with "Hello" while bowing.
+1. Reply "Hello!" while bowing.
-2. After the bow, respond with a happy voice saying, "Nice to meet you" with a smile.
+2. After the bow finishes, say "Nice to meet you" in a happy voice while smiling.

 {{<fst>}}
 LOOP LOOP: